paciorek/future-helm-chart/README.md

 ## Modifying the chart

-To increase the number of R workers (before running `helm install` above) and  edit `values.yaml`.
+To increase the number of R workers (before running `helm install` above), edit `values.yaml`.
 In particular, you'll need to modify the `replicas` line that is in the 'worker' stanza (the block of code under `worker:`.
 Don't modify the 'replicas' line in the 'scheduler' stanza.

-To add additional R packages, edit the `values.yaml` file.
+To add additional R packages, edit `values.yaml`.
 Simply modify the lines that look like this:

 ```
   env: